MicrosoftDocs/Viva/Viva/glint/setup/set-up-distribution-lists.md

 ms.service: viva
 ms.subservice: viva-glint
 ms.localizationpriority: high
-ms.date: 04/28/2023
+ms.date: 01/09/2024
 ---

 # Set up and use Distribution Lists in Viva Glint

 Distribution Lists define which employees within your organization should receive a survey.
 When creating a Distribution List, start with the list of all active employees and then refine this list using employee attributes.
-This creates a custom list of employees that can be chosen as recipients for any Microsoft Viva Glint program within your organization.
+This creates a custom list of employees which can be chosen as recipients for any Microsoft Viva Glint program within your organization.

 Distribution Lists are essential when a survey program isn't intended to be sent to all active employees.

+>[!IMPORTANT]
+>In order to set up Distribution Lists, you must have completed [attribute setup](/../../viva/glint/setup/send-employee-attributes) and your [data upload  to the Viva Glint system.](/../../viva/glint/setup/upload-employee-attributes)

+## Create your Distribution Lists

+Before you are ready to set up Distribution Lists in a Viva Glint program, Distribution Lists must be configured within **Distribution Lists** in the *Employees* section of your **Admin Configuration** dashboard.

+### Follow these steps
+1. From your admin dashboard, under the Employees section, select **Distribution Lists**.
+1. The Distribution List page will open, displaying any lists you have previously created.

+1. Select **+ New Distribution List** to create a new list.
+Within the window that opens:
+   - Title your Distribution List.
+Make it clear, for example: Viva Glint admins, or Managers with Live Access, or Managers of Small Teams.
+   - Using the **Search Members** bar or the **Add/Edit Employees** bar, compile your list.
+     - **Search Members** - Type in individual names and select those that should be added to the list.
+     - **Add/Edit Employees** - A *Choose a way to add employees* banner will open.
+Add members to a Distribution List by choosing one of the following options:
+       - **Attribute Rules** - Use rules like location or manager level to populate a Distribution list.
+Follow the instructions on the slider window that opens.
+       - **Import** - Use a CSV or XLSX to import employees to a Distribution List.
+This method removes attribute rules from this Distribution List.

 ## Create, edit, or delete a Distribution List